 The Future of Recycling Policy in the U.S.

-As a result, lawmakers are focusing on a range of issues, from diverting organics from landfill, to chemical recycling and banning single use plastics and foam foodservice packaging.
+As the U.S. faces a growing waste management crisis, lawmakers are introducing a variety of new measures to combat key issues such as diverting organics from landfills, advancing chemical recycling, and banning single-use plastics and foam foodservice packaging.

 The proposed legislation could dramatically change the way the U.S. handles recycling over the next few years, with the potential for vast improvements in infrastructure, together with advances in organics recycling, education, product bans, bottle bills and requirements for extended producer responsibility (EPR) initiatives.